 For all the growth and change it has known in its more than 50-year history, Polk State College has remained committed to serving the community’s higher-education needs.

-Polk State College, a quality-driven institution, transforms students' lives through the power of education by providing access to affordable associate and baccalaureate degrees, career certificates, and workforce employment programs delivered by qualified, diverse faculty and staff.
+Polk State College, a quality-driven institution serving Polk County and beyond, transforms students’ lives through the power of teaching and lifelong learning by providing access to affordable associate and baccalaureate degrees, career certificates and workforce employment programs, delivered though various modalities and innovative technologies and by diverse, qualified faculty and staff.

 Where to Begin

 This Catalog contains a wealth of information, but for even more details, students should visit polk.edu.
 The website provides information about admission requirements, student services, the student registration process (in PASSPORT), faculty members, clubs, athletics, and student activities, as well as campus maps and much more.